|

 Valley since the 18th century (although the valley was inhabited for thousands

 of years by Native Americans.)
-The heart of the village is a "roundhouse,"
+The heart of the village is a roundhouse,

 a bark covered ceremonial building, still used today by Native Americans.

-There's lots to see: a sweathouse, Miwok cabin, chief's house and granary
+Also a sweathouse, Miwok cabin, chief's house and granary

-for storing black acorns, one of their staple foods, and a diorama of a
+for storing black acorns, one of their staple foods. |

 |